 Tom specialises in commercial litigation and dispute resolution.
-He has particular expertise in intellectual property, defamation, privacy, company, trust and consumer protection law.
+He has particular expertise in intellectual property, media, privacy, tort and trust law.

-Tom is a co-author of the patent infringement section in New Zealand’s leading intellectual property commentary, Intellectual Property Law.
+Tom co-authors the patent and copyright infringement sections in New Zealand’s leading intellectual property commentary, Intellectual Property Law.
 He also co-authors the commentary in Morison’s Company and Securities Law on shareholder distributions.

-He is highly recommended by Legal 500 Asia Pacific 2020 and recognised as a Rising Star by both Legal 500 Asia Pacific 2020 and IP Stars 2019.
+He is recognised as a Rising Star by both Legal 500 Asia Pacific 2020 and IP Stars 2019.

-- Appeared in the Supreme Court in a high profile defamation case about qualified privilege, damages awards and the circumstances when a jury's verdict can be set aside.
+- Appearing in the Supreme Court in a high-profile defamation case about qualified privilege, damages awards and the circumstances when a jury's verdict can be set aside.

-- Acted for MediaWorks in the High Court and Court of Appeal defending a claim to journalistic source protection.
+- Representing MediaWorks in the High Court and Court of Appeal defending a claim to journalistic source protection.

-- Appeared in the Supreme Court successfully arguing that a commercial property was not held in a beneficial trust and the transfer of that property was intended to defeat the respondent's rights in the property.
+- Appearing in the Supreme Court successfully arguing that a commercial property was not held in beneficial trust.

 - Intellectual Property Society of Australia and New Zealand.